 Key Takeaways

-QUICK SUMMARYPortugal's tax system is multi-layered, including VAT, personal income, and corporate tax, with progressive rates for residents and flat rates for non-residents.
+QUICK SUMMARYPortugal's tax system is multi-layered, including VAT, personal income, and corporate tax, with progressive rates for residents and special rates for non-residents depending on income type.

-Accurate residency status determination is essential — residents pay tax on worldwide income, while non-residents only pay on Portuguese-source income.
+Accurate residency status determination is essential — residents pay tax on worldwide income, while non-residents are generally taxed only on Portuguese-source income.

 Real estate is subject to annual property taxes (IMI and AIMI), with different rules for rental income, capital gains, and inheritance.